7 weeks 1 day from now

 Hey kids!
 Click here for details about a poster contest for Exp.
 341!

 Show off your creativity for a chance to win some exciting prizes!

 Connect with Expedition 341 while we are at sea!
 We are currently booking ship-to-shore video broadcasts for Expedition 341.
 Click here to sign up!

 Are you interested in learning about how a changing global climate could affect how mountain belts form?
 Are you curious about how glaciers were growing and shrinking millions of years ago?
 Did you know that the Earth’s magnetic field changes over time?
 A diverse team of scientists onboard the JOIDES Resolution will travel to the Gulf of Alaska to collect sediments that will help reveal these secrets about the Earth’s past!
 How do scientists know what conditions on Earth were like millions of years ago?
 Expedition 341 will explore the methods that scientists use to answer these fascinating questions about the Earth’s past.

 The map below shows the five sampling locations that the JOIDES Resolution will target for Expedition 341 in the Gulf of Alaska.
-We will begin our expedition close to shore at location KB-2A, and from there will travel away from land to our final stop, GOA18-2A (click on the image to find out more information about the details and scientific objectives at each site).
+We will begin our expedition in the deep sea at location GOA18-2A (U1417), and from there will travel to the continental shelf and slope to our final stop, GOAL 17B (U1421; click on the image to find out more information about the details and scientific objectives at each site).
 The sediments recovered at each site represent different geologic environments of formation along the continental margin that will provide scientists with valuable information about the Earth’s geologic and climatic history in Southern Alaska.
 Sediments will be recovered from depths between ~150 to 1158 meters below the sea floor, and the water depth among sampling sites ranges from 178 meters to 4218 meters.